micmejia/bible-dump/NKJV/Malachi/Mal 2.md

 Judah has dealt treacherously, And an abomination has been committed in Israel and in Jerusalem, For Judah has profaned The Lord's holy _institution_ which He loves: He has married the daughter of a foreign god.

 ###### 12
-May the Lord cut off from the tents of Jacob The man who does this, being [^d]awake and aware, Yet who brings an offering to the Lord of hosts!
+May the Lord cut off from the tents of Jacob The man who does this, being awake and aware, Yet who brings an offering to the Lord of hosts!

 ###### 13
 And this is the second thing you do: You cover the altar of the Lord with tears, With weeping and crying; So He does not regard the offering anymore, Nor receive _it_ with goodwill from your hands.